oj-tooth/PK-Toolbox/README.md

 <!-- About the PK Toolbox -->
 ## About The PK Toolbox

 **T**he PK Toolbox is a Python library dedicated to the simulation and visualisation of Pharmokinetic (PK) models.

-Users are able to model the body as one or more compartments, utilising either *intravenous bolus* or *subcutaneous* dosing protocols.
+Users are able to:

+* model the body as one or more compartments
-Here's why:
-* Bullet Point List.

-A list of commonly used resources that I find helpful are listed in the acknowledgements.
+* utilise either *intravenous bolus* or *subcutaneous* dosing protocols
+* specify the dose and duration of dosing
+* compare multiple PK model ouputs

 ### Background

-Brief introduction to Pharmokinetic models and those relevant to this project.
-Include graphics.
+**P**K models are used to describe how a specific chemical (drug) is absorbed, distributed and excreted in the body.
+Modelling ensures that a drug achieves the required efficacy while minimising adverse events by sustaining a concentration within a defined therapeutic window.

+Multi-compartmental PK models, in which the body is divided into one or more interacting compartments, are the most commonly used.
+Below we present the structure of the two PK models available in the PK Toolbox:

 <!-- Getting Started -->
 ## Getting Started